Surgery Faculty

 Professor

-Dr Asad Raja a Professor of General Surgery at Aga Khan University Medical College, East Africa.
+Prof Asad Raja is a Professor, Department of Surgery, Aga Khan University Medical College, East Africa.
 Dr Raja is a highly experienced surgeon with a strong background in gastrointestinal and laparoscopic surgery.
 He obtained his MBBS from the University of Karachi, Pakistan, in 1980 and later pursued advanced training, earning his FRCS from the Royal College of Surgeons of Edinburgh in 1985.
 He further enhanced his expertise with a Master of Health Sciences (MHSc) from the University of Toronto, Canada, in 2002.

 He is an active member of the Society of Surgeons Kenya, the International Association of Bioethics, and the Society of Surgeons of Pakistan, where he continues to engage in professional development and surgical education.